Wednesday, March 26, 2014

 Ingredients (about 6-8 pieces)

-• 1 cup of sushi rice - depending how large you make the rice ovals for the sushi slices, you may need a little more.
+• 1 cup of sushi rice - depending on how large you make the rice ovals for the sushi slices, you may need a little more.
 Click here to see my Sushi Rice recipe with text and photos, or scroll down to the end of this post to see the video only.

 • 1/4 cup of soy sauce - I like to use low sodium for dipping the prepared sushi.
 Mix in a little wasabi or horseradish for heat, optional.

-• Small bowl of water - to moisten hands during making of rice ovals.
+• Small bowl of water - to moisten hands during the making of rice ovals.
 Sushi rice is very sticky, so you need to keep your hands wet to make forming rice easier.

 Directions

 When slicing raw fish you want to cut across the grain, so each slice will hold its shape and not split apart when handling.
-Again, with practice you will get the hang of it.
+Again, with practice, you will get the hang of it.
 It's similar to slicing a slab of steak.

 On a small plate half add a teaspoon of grated wasabi or horseradish.
 Set out a cup of sushi rice at room temperature.
 Also set out a small bowl of water.

 Now time to bring it all together.
-Dampen hands and grab a ping pong ball-size of rice in your hand.
+Dampen your hands and grab a ping pong ball-size of rice in your hand.
 Gently roll it around in your palm to form a ball.
 Lightly squeeze in your fist and roll the rice to form an oval.
 Press harder toward the end, when the shape is about right.
 You can use the moistened fingers of your other hand to help press and shape the rice oval.

 The end result is an oval of rice that is about 2 1/2 inches long and 1 1/2 inches wide.
 It doesn't have to be perfect -- a little larger is okay.
 The main thing is to squeeze the rice together hard enough so it holds together when eating sushi.

-Finally take a pinch of wasabi, or horseradish, and smear it on one side of fish.
+Finally take a pinch of wasabi, or horseradish, and smear it on one side of the fish.
 Then place the fish wasabi-side against the rice.
 Now it's ready to eat.
 (It's okay to leave out spicy wasabi or horseradish.)

 You can make a couple of sushi pieces at a time, or all at once.

 Set out a small plate or bowl of soy sauce for dipping sushi.
 You can stir a pinch of wasabi into the soy sauce instead of under the tuna.
 It's optional -- taste the mixture for desired heat.
 (Sushi chefs will spice the pieces of sushi with wasabi, so normally you will just use soy sauce straight from the bottle.)
-Of course you can leave out wasabi or horseradish for a mild sushi eating experience.
+Of course, you can leave out wasabi or horseradish for a mild sushi-eating experience.

-It's best to dip the sushi fish-side into soy sauce.
+It's best to dip the sushi fish side into soy sauce.
 If you dip sushi rice oval into soy sauce it may fall apart before it reaches your mouth.
 And your bowl of soy sauce will fill up with grains of rice.

 Normally you eat sushi in one bite, that's why each piece is small.
 My video has sushi eaten away in small bites, that's just for fun -- don't eat it as my video shows.